goonerlabs/Reach-Dao/README.md

 Please be aware that you would have to sign multiple transactions on your metamask while going through most of the steps below.

+### Please Note that the DApp only works on polygon testnet so you should change your metamask to polygon testnet

-1. Open a few tabs in your favourite browser (we recommend at least 3 tabs).
+1. Open a few tabs in your favourite browser (at least 3 tabs).

 2. Navigate to the app at the URL https://reach-dao-five.vercel.app/``.

-3. Click on the Connect Wallet button to activate wallet connect and scan the QR code.
+3. Click on the Connect wallet button to connect your wallet.

-4. Click on the Deploy button to deploy the contract as an Admin in the first tab.
+4. Click on the Deploy button to deploy the contract as an Admin/ Deployer in the first tab.

 5. Copy the contract information to the clipboard by clicking on the Copy to Clipboard button and then head on over to the next tab and follow steps 1 - 3 after which you can attach to the contract as a new user by clicking on Attach and pasting the contract information and clicking on the the button to attach.